This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of the HPV vaccine?

 Your adolescent may have pain, redness, or swelling where the shot was given.
-Your adolescent may have a fever or headache.
-Your adolescent may have an allergic reaction to the vaccine.
+He or she may have a fever or headache.
+He or she may also have an allergic reaction to the vaccine.
 This can be life-threatening.

 - Your adolescent has signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.